Skip to main contentSkip to main navigationSkip to footer content

 Purpose: To recognize accomplishments in research unusually early in their professional career.

-Eligibility: Researchers who have had a professional career of less than 9 years and who have been employed by ESF for a minimum of 3 years.
+Eligibility: Researchers who have attained no more than 10 years since receiving the terminal degree and have been employed by ESF for a minimum of 3 years.

 The Award